 Yet few of us did it.
 In the surveys I took for The Good Girl’s Guide to Great Sex, I found that only about 40% of Christians were virgins on their wedding night.
 That means that 60% weren’t.
 And from their responses to the surveys, and from emails I get, it can have profound consequences on your sex life within marriage.

 I’ve written before on why people should wait until they’re married, and I don’t want to rehash all of that again today.
 But I do want to deal with just one aspect of it: what are the repercussions, once you are married, if you had sex before?
 Now, I’m not trying to make any of you feel guilty (and, in fact, here’s a post on how God wants to deal with any guilt you feel over sex before marriage).
 It’s just that I know a lot of you are dealing with very specific problems, and I want to try to help you with some suggestions on how to overcome this.

 1. Sex Before Marriage Has A Different Meaning Than Sex Once You’re Married

-Here’s the central issue: sex within marriage and sex outside of marriage are two very different things.
+Here’s the central issue: sex after marriage and sex before marriage are two very different things.
 Within marriage, sex is the combination of a spiritual, emotional, and physical union.
 It’s everything we are, because we’re committed to one another, and it’s expressing the sum total of that commitment.
 Outside of marriage, though, sex is primarily physical.
 It isn’t a spiritual union in the same way because there isn’t real commitment present–even if you are engaged.
 And so sex takes on a flavor that it really wasn’t intended to have.